Larimer County's annual Environmental Stewardship Awards recognize individuals and organizations that are good stewards of the environment.

 How the awards are selected

-The county's Environmental and Science Advisory Board reviews and evaluates each of the nominations based on four criteria:
+The county's Environmental and Science Advisory Board reviews and evaluates each of the nominations based on the following criteria:

 • Educational value of a project